 What is the cure?
 This is the most important moment in the candle making process, as this moment will only determine the quality of your candle.

 Our advice is therefore to let your candle rest for at least 2 days.
 You must add between 2 and 5 days of treatment for the candle to develop its full olfactory potential.

 Our scented candle making kit

-Of course, we thought of you.
-For all those who wish, we provide you with a DIY kit (do it yourself) to make your own natural candles in a fun way, alone, or with others!
+For all those who wish to make candles, we provide you with a DIY kit (do it yourself) to make your own natural candles in a fun way.

-This kit can also be the ideal gift for your loved ones: give them something to spend a moment of calm and relaxation while awakening their creativity.
+This kit can also be the ideal gift for your loved ones: offer them a moment of calm and relaxation while awakening their creativity.

-It contains absolutely everything you need to expand your imagination, including:
+It contains absolutely everything you need to create your first scented candles:

 - 4 glass jars of 90 ML